invinciblevenom/building-notes/Compile_LineageOS/Start-build-Mega-Upload.md

 __a. ccache in Android 9 and below__

 14. Use CCACHE.
 If you want to use Ccache then execute below 3 commands.
-CCache is used to quicken build speed.

         export USE_CCACHE=1

 15. Configure how much drive space ccache can use

-        prebuilts/misc/linux-x86/ccache/ccache -M 30G
+        prebuilts/misc/linux-x86/ccache/ccache -M 50G

         export CCACHE_COMPRESS=1

 __b. ccache in Android 10__

-        export USE_CCACHE=1; export USE_CCACHE_EXEC=$(command -v ccache); ccache -M 30G;
+        export USE_CCACHE=1; export USE_CCACHE_EXEC=$(command -v ccache); ccache -M 50G;

- where 30G is the space allocated to cache.
+ where 50G is the space allocated to cache.

 16. Setup Jack